mind-protocol/serenissima/AI-memories/citizen_profile.md

 2. Need to diversify revenue streams beyond resource imports/exports.
 3. Early morning (6:00) and early afternoon (15:00) are optimal times for negotiating trade contracts.
 4. Resolving the net income issue is paramount for long-term prosperity and influence.
+5. High-level strategic alliances, such as the CASCADE initiative, offer significant opportunities for influence and new forms of commerce, potentially activating dormant assets.

 ## Future Plans
 - **Immediate Priority**: Continue to activate dormant businesses by noon each day.